the Creative Commons Attribution 4.0 License.

 4.2 Experimental design and model training

 We performed a series of ML experiments to address the two objectives of this study, namely, evaluating the role of physical realism in river network representation and the efficacy of graph-based data fusion.
 The study period is set to January 1993–December 2018, the same as the retrospective simulation period of NWM v2.0.
-All scripts are written in Python and, in particular, PyTorch (Paszke et al.2019) is used to develop all GNN and data-fusion codes.
-The open-source GWN code (Wu et al.2019) and GNN data-fusion code (Jia and Benson2020) are adapted for the problem at hand.
+All scripts are written in Python and, in particular, PyTorch (Paszke et al., 2019) is used to develop all GNN and data-fusion codes.
+The open-source GWN code (Wu et al., 2019) and GNN data-fusion code (Jia and Benson, 2020) are adapted for the problem at hand.
 The training/validation/testing split used is 0.7, 0.15, 0.15, respectively.
-Streamflow data are projected to normal space by using a power transformer scaler proposed in Yeo and Johnson (2000) and available from 𝚜𝚌𝚒𝚔𝚒𝚝−𝚕𝚎𝚊𝚛𝚗 Python library (Pedregosa et al.2011).
+Streamflow data are projected to normal space by using a power transformer scaler proposed in Yeo and Johnson (2000) and available from 𝚜𝚌𝚒𝚔𝚒𝚝−𝚕𝚎𝚊𝚛𝚗 Python library (Pedregosa et al., 2011).

 The node-based ETW river network is constructed based on the NHDPlus flowlines and associated reach IDs (COMIDs) by following the procedures described under Sect.
 2.3.
 A cutoff threshold is applied to extract a subset of river reaches.
-Thresholding is a common practice in climate networks to help reveal dominant spatiotemporal structures (Donges et al.2009a, b; Malik et al.2012).
+Thresholding is a common practice in climate networks to help reveal dominant spatiotemporal structures (Donges et al., 2009a, b; Malik et al., 2012).
 Here, all reaches with a medium flow value less than 0.01 m3 s−1 (approximately at the 30th percentile of median flow distribution of all nodes) are trimmed from the network, keeping 295 out of a total of 552 nodes.
 In the resulting adjacency matrix, two nodes are connected if an NHDPlus flowline of “stream-river” type exists between them.
 Reaches falling on the water bodies (light blue polygons in Fig. 3) are not included in the river network.
 We used undirected and unweighted adjacency matrices.
 As an ablation study, we also considered NWM v2.1 data, which resulted in a 348-node network after trimming.
 The different numbers of node probably reflect differences in model parameterization and forcing data between the two NWM versions (see Sect.
 2).
-The HUC-12 subbasin-based ETW river network is constructed by using the information in the NHDPlus pour-point layer (Price2022) for connecting each subbasin to its neighbors.
+The HUC-12 subbasin-based ETW river network is constructed by using the information in the NHDPlus pour-point layer (Price, 2022) for connecting each subbasin to its neighbors.

 Unless otherwise noted, we train the model with a look-back period of 30 d, which is sufficient for the current case when simulated antecedent flows are also used as predictors to drive streamflow predictions.
 The forecast horizon is 1 d ahead.
 The number of TCN–GCN blocks used is 7, the kernel dimensions used in TCN layers are 1×4, the number of filters used in dilation and residual blocks are both 32.
-We use AdamW, a modified version of the Adam gradient-based optimizer, for training the network (Loshchilov and Hutter2018).
+We use AdamW, a modified version of the Adam gradient-based optimizer, for training the network (Loshchilov and Hutter, 2018).
 The mini-batch size is 30.

 When using the DropEdge option, we randomly enable 80 % of the edges in the adjacency matrix at the beginning of each epoch.
 This is done by flattening the adjacency matrix into a vector, performing random permutation, and taking the first 80 % of connection.
 When the DropNode option is on, we use a mask matrix to mask the indices of nodes to be dropped.
-The training parameter selection is largely based on our previous experience (Sun et al.2021).
+The training parameter selection is largely based on our previous experience (Sun et al., 2021).
 For each GWN configuration, 10 different models are trained by initializing with different random seeds.
 For pretraining, the loss function used is the mean absolute error (MAE) or L1 norm between ML predictions and NWM outputs, while for fine-tuning, the loss function is the L1 norm between ML predictions and observed streamflow at the five gage locations.
-Pretraining is done for 60 epochs with a learning rate of 5×10-4.
-Starting with the weights of a pretrained model, fine-tuning is done for another 15 epochs but with a smaller learning rate of 1×10-5.
+Pretraining is done for 60 epochs with a learning rate of .
+Starting with the weights of a pretrained model, fine-tuning is done for another 15 epochs but with a smaller learning rate of .
 Training time is around 1.3 min wall-clock time per epoch for the 295-node models, and 14 s per epoch for the 23-node models, on the same Nvidia V100 GPU.

-We quantify the performance of trained models on test data using three metrics, namely, normalized root mean square error (NRMSE), Kling–Gupta efficiency (KGE) (Gupta et al.2009), and the Pearson correlation (R).
+We quantify the performance of trained models on test data using three metrics, namely, normalized root mean square error (NRMSE), Kling–Gupta efficiency (KGE) (Gupta et al., 2009), and the Pearson correlation (R).
 Definitions of the metrics and L1 norm are given in the Appendix.
 The total running time is 5.4 s wall-clock time on the test data.
 The hyperparameter ω in Eq.
 (9) is selected through leave-one-out cross validation (LOOCV).
 Specifically, the ω value is varied in the range (50, 5000) with a step size of 50.
 For each ω, we perform LOOCV by using four of the five gages for residual propagation, and calculating the MAE on the holdout gage.
 The ω that gives the minimum mean MAE across all gages is selected for data fusion.

 5.1 Pretraining

 We first demonstrate the efficacy of GWN and its variants for approximating the NWM (i.e., the pretraining stage).
 Three sets of GWN models are trained.
-The first set uses the original GWN configuration with the self-loop adjacency matrix à (defined in Eq.
+The first set uses the original GWN configuration with the self-loop adjacency matrix (defined in Eq.
 3) corresponding to the actual ETW network (GWN-O).
-The second set uses the same à as input but is trained by activating the DropEdge feature to randomly remove node links (GWN-DropEdge).
-The third set is trained using only a subset of nodes in à (GWN-Impute).
+The second set uses the same as input but is trained by activating the DropEdge feature to randomly remove node links (GWN-DropEdge).
+The third set is trained using only a subset of nodes in (GWN-Impute).
 Thus, physical realism is gradually reduced across the three sets of experiments.
-The à used in the first two sets corresponds to the trimmed ETW network containing 295 nodes, while the third set uses the HUC-12 pour-point set as nodes (see Fig. 3).
+The used in the first two sets corresponds to the trimmed ETW network containing 295 nodes, while the third set uses the HUC-12 pour-point set as nodes (see Fig. 3).

 Table 1 summarizes the performance metrics of all three models in KGE, NRMSE and R. Results suggest that the GWN-O achieves high scores under all 3 metrics.
 The GWN-DropEdge gives almost the same performance and the GWN-Impute, which is trained using less than one-tenth of the nodes used in the other two models, also achieves a reasonable performance.
 Figure 4 shows the empirical cumulative distribution function (ECDF) and node-level maps of KGE and NRMSE that are obtained by the GWN-O surrogate model.
 The KGE is close to 1.0 (NRMSE close to 0.0) on the mainstems of the East and Taylor rivers, but drops (increases) slightly in several tributaries of the Taylor River in the middle and southeastern part of the watershed.
 Performance at subbasins disconnected by the Taylor Park Dam does not appear to be strongly affected.
 All reaches adjacent to the reservoir show high KGEs.
 This is interesting, suggesting that the antecedent NWM outputs provide sufficient node-level information for the GNN to learn.

 As an ablation study, we trained a GWN-O model using only Daymet forcing data while keeping all other configurations unchanged.
 Results, shown in Fig. S2, suggest that the performance of the data-driven surrogate model has deteriorated, especially in the mid-range of both rivers.
-One possible explanation is that without using the antecedent NWM outputs as predictors, the data-driven models may either require a much longer look-back period to achieve meaningful results (Kratzert et al.2019a), or simply cannot explain all variations in the NWM outputs.
+One possible explanation is that without using the antecedent NWM outputs as predictors, the data-driven models may either require a much longer look-back period to achieve meaningful results (Kratzert et al., 2019a), or simply cannot explain all variations in the NWM outputs.
 The latter reason points to the inherent difficulty in learning the data-driven, input–output mapping in this snow-dominated watershed.
 Previously, Ma et al. (2017) evaluated the performance of NOAH-MP, which is the land model in WRF-Hydro, in modeling the snow cover function (SCF).
 By definition, SCF is the fraction of a grid cell covered by snow, and provides an indirect measure of snow mass and snow depth.
 They found that the modeled SCF agrees well with the gridded SCF product derived from the Moderate Resolution Imaging Spectroradiometer (MODIS), with relative biases varying from 4 % in the snow-accumulation phase to 14 % in the melting phase.
-The authors attributed the good performance to the SCF scheme, the use of a vegetation canopy snow interception module, and the multilayer snowpack representation implemented in NOAH-MP (Ma et al.2017).
+The authors attributed the good performance to the SCF scheme, the use of a vegetation canopy snow interception module, and the multilayer snowpack representation implemented in NOAH-MP (Ma et al., 2017).
 Thus, these sophisticated parameter schemes in the NWM may not be explained by using Daymet forcing alone.

 We compare the KGE between GWN-O and the other two models in Fig. 5.
 The performances of GWN-O and GWN-DropEdge are similar.
 Only slight KGE differences are noted in the headwater tributaries of the Taylor River, indicating that the GWN models are relatively robust to perturbations induced through dropping edges.
 Again, this is because the same NWM data are behind GWN-O and GWN-DropEdge and strong auto-correlation exists at the node level.
 Between GWN-O and GWN-Impute, GWN-O outperforms in the headwater subbasins.
 Nevertheless, the accuracy of GWN-Impute is high on the mainstems.

 To elucidate why GWN-Impute gives a good performance on the ETW, we plot the node correlation heatmap in Fig. 6.
 Subbasins 1–13 are on the Taylor River side, while subbasins 14–23 are on the East River side of the ETW (Fig. 6a).
 An immediate observation is the block structure along the diagonal of the heatmap in Fig. 6b, suggesting that strong cross-node correlations exist inside each subbasin.
 Specifically, subbasin 13, the most downstream basin on the Taylor River side, exhibits the highest inner-basin correlation, while the upstream headwater basins (subbasins 1 and 2) show more inner-basin variations.
 Subbasin 13 also shows relatively strong cross-basin correlations with other subbasins on both the East River and Taylor River sides.
 This is because subbasin 13 is at the confluence of the two rivers, thus reflecting information passed from the upstream of both rivers.
 Similarly, the downstream basins on the East River side, namely, subbasins 22 and 23, also show relatively strong inter-basin correlations with other basins on the East River side.
 In contrast, isolated remote subbasins (e.g., subbasin 14 on the East River side, and subbasins 1 and 11 on the Taylor River side as labeled below Fig. 6b do not exhibit strong inter-basin correlations.
 These observations are further corroborated using the graph betweenness centrality, defined as the number of the shortest paths that pass through a node.
-Thus, nodes with a high betweenness centrality tend to have more influence on information propagation in the network (Donges et al.2009b).
+Thus, nodes with a high betweenness centrality tend to have more influence on information propagation in the network (Donges et al., 2009b).
 Figure 6c shows that reaches in the downstream nodes of the East and Taylor rivers have higher betweenness centrality values than the upstream nodes.
 The heatmap analysis reveals the model parameter structure and the degree of freedom of the underlying the NWM which, in turn, determine how well the graph-coarsening process may work.
 Essentially, in this case, the ML imputation based on pour points is a physics-informed interpolation process.
 We expect that the information content is richest at the pour point of each subbasin, thus a surrogate model trained using only pour-point information may sufficiently capture the dominant flow dynamics in the watershed and satisfactorily interpolate to all unmodeled points.

 We conducted an ablation study using the 348-node network corresponding to NWM v2.1 (see also Sect.
 4.2).
 Results are shown in Fig. S3.
 The newly added nodes are low-flow nodes appearing at the headwaters and small tributaries in subbasins.
 In this case, the median of the KGE is 0.974 and the mean is 0.937.
 Compared to the model trained using NWM v2.0, the performance in subbasins 8, 10 and 11 are significantly improved, however, the performance in headwater subbasins 1 and 2 on the Taylor River side also show some deterioration.
 This suggests that the effect of model calibration between NWM versions may not be uniform across the model domain.